IBM/AMLSim/README.md

 - PropFile: Property file path of the Java application (`amlsim.properties`)
 - Steps: Number of steps per simulation
 - Simulations: Number of simulation iterations
+- Name: Simulation name (optional: if absent, the current time is used)

 Example:
 ```bash